 That conclusion is mistaken.
 Even after we acknowledge the power of experience to influence personality, ground opinions and beliefs, and shape cultural conditions as testimony to the power of the a posteriori, I argue we are missing something right before our eyes.
 For if we are born blank slates upon which experience writes, if we are but empty vessels into which experience pours its lessons, we must begin with something, or rather begin as something.
 We begin with the slate, with the vessel, and these aren’t nothing.

-I will be the first to admit that these are crude metaphors, but not too crude to illustrate my contention that something already exists from birth to lend a common shape to the vessel into which private experience pours its lessons, to bind the power of sensation and reflection so that their effects are regulated, not randomized by environment.
+I will be the first to admit that these are crude metaphors, but not too crude to illustrate my contention that something already exists from birth to lend a common shape to the vessel into which private experience pours its lessons, to bind the power of sensation and reflection so that their effects are regulated, not randomized, by environment.
 Fortunately, we have a much better analogue for what we are born with than an empty chalkboard for which experience is the chalk.
 When you take that shiny new computer out of the box and turn it on, you will note its hard drive already contains data.
 What is that stuff and why it is necessary for your computer to function?
 Its operating system dictates and limits how your computer will work, directing all those ones and zeroes into some intelligible purpose.
 It too is nothing but binary code, yet it differs from subsequent coding that makes use of it.
 Your computer’s operating system is metadata, more than mere input.
-It enables that input, shapes and directs those experiences, if you will, that its operating system allows.
+It enables input, shapes and directs those experiences, if you will, that its operating system allows.
 In actualizing the potential of its programming, it serves the conscious intent of its operator, but as we all know from those repetitive keystrokes when it refuses our input, it can only do what its operating system allows.
 Your new computer is not a blank slate.
 It works through its programming, and so do you.
 I am arguing there is a missing step in the a posteriori that requires a species-specific functionality shared by every person.
 Call it the human operating system.

 In sum, I am asserting that we are born with an a priori knowledge of how to be that animal called a human being.
 We all personify what it implies: a capacity that is genetic, universal, and invariant, a proclivity that overrides all individual experience.
 But it does even more than that: it makes experience, shaping perception into an intelligible reflection of reality.
 Implicit in this thesis is the additional contention that we all use the same operating system that both overrides and shapes environmental and cultural differences.
 We are born knowing how to make use of it.
 It not only makes our private experience intelligible to ourselves; it also makes it intelligible to everyone else.
 So while it is correct that we cannot share experiences with another, it is also true that we can understand them because we approach them in a species-specific way.